FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 >A: The default window is resized by PSDStart by design.
 You should observe it to change from full screen to roughly one third the screen early in the boot/start process.
 This is again by design.

 Q: What is "Transcript Logging"?
->A: Logs (for example PSD.LOG, and BDD.log) are what we explicitly write, Transcript logs captures everything that happens on the screen.
+>A: Logs (for example PSD.LOG, and BDD.log) are what we explicitly write, Transcript logs capture everything that happens on the screen.
 PSD Transcript logs are much better suited and useful for troubleshooting, but may be visually "sub-optimal".

 Q: What do I see frequent references to "Stopping Transcript Logging"?
 >A: (TBA MiNy)

 Q: Do I still need to 'add' PowerShell support to my WinPE images?
 >A: No, the PSD installation and scripting takes care of it for you.
-As a matter of fact, unticking the box on the WinPE Features tab will not affect PSD at all.
+As a matter of fact, un-ticking the box on the WinPE Features tab will not affect PSD at all.

 Q: Will PSD work on my xxx version of MDT or ADK?
 >A: We've only developed and tested against the versions and platforms listed below.
 If you have success on additional versions and platforms, please be sure and let us know!

 Q: Do I need to add PowerShell to my boot media images?

-A: **NO**, PSD and MDT automatically handle this for you.
+>A: **NO**, PSD and MDT automatically handle this for you.
 By default LiteTouchPE.XML automatically injects PowerShell into Boot Media (despite what may or may not be configured in the MDT WinPE tab)

 Q: Which MDT components are copied or injected into the PSD Boot Media?
 >A: As defined by **LiteTouchPE.XML**, the following files are injected into MDT and PSD boot media by default: